MikeSchulze/gdUnit4Net/README.md

 ### Main Features

 * Writing, executing and debugging tests
-* Configurable template for generating new test-suites when creating test-cases
 * Wide range of assertion methods for verifying the behavior and output of your code
 * Parameterized Tests (Test Cases) for testing functions with multiple sets of inputs and expected outputs
 * Scene runner for simulating different kinds of inputs and actions, such as mouse clicks and keyboard inputs<br>
   For example, you can simulate mouse clicks and keyboard inputs by calling the appropriate methods on the runner instance.
 Additionally, you can wait for a specific signal to be emitted by the scene, or you can wait for a specific function to return a certain value.
 * Visual Studio Test Adapter to run and debug your tests
+* Powerful test filtering capabilities to selectively run tests based on various criteria

-There are two packages you need to install
+There are three packages available in this project:

-* **gdUnit4.api** is the package to enable GdUnit4 to write unit tests in C#.
+* **[gdUnit4.api](api/README.md)** - The core package to enable writing and running unit tests in C#.
-* **gdUnit4.test.adapter** is the GdUnit4 Test Adapter, designed to facilitate the integration of GdUnit4 with test frameworks supporting the Visual Studio Test Platform.
+* **[gdUnit4.test.adapter](testadapter/README.md)** - The test adapter to integrate GdUnit4 with Visual Studio Test Platform.
+* **[gdUnit4.analyzers](analyzers/README.md)** - A Roslyn-based analyzer that provides compile-time validation for GdUnit4 test attributes.

-## Using the gdunit4.api
+## gdunit4.api

-Checkout the [readme](api/README.md) to install the `gdunit4.api` package.
+Checkout the [gdUnit4.api README](api/README.md) to install and use the core testing framework.

-## Install the gdUnit4.test.adapter
+## gdUnit4.test.adapter

-Checkout the [readme](testadapter/README.md) to install the `gdunit4.test.adapater` package.
+Checkout the [gdUnit4.test.adapter README](testadapter/README.md) to install and use the test adapter.
+This adapter now supports powerful [test filtering capabilities](testadapter/TestFilterGuide.md) for selectively running tests based on specific criteria.

+## gdUnit4.analyzers

+For compile-time validation of your test code, check out the [gdUnit4.analyzers README](analyzers/README.md).

 ### Example Project

 This [example project](https://github.com/MikeSchulze/gdUnit4Net/tree/master/example) gives you a short insight into how to set up a Godot project to use the GdUnit4 API and test adapter.
 It contains a single test suite as an example with two tests, the first test will succeed and the second test will fail.

 ```c#